perlmaster/shellscripts/README.md

-binary - Generate a list of all the binary programs in the current directory shells - Find all the files that are shell scripts choosedir.sh - chooese a directory from a list of directories
+binary - Generate a list of all the binary programs in the current directory shells - Find all the files that are shell scripts choosedir.sh - chooese a directory from a list of directories text-to-pdf - convert a text file to PDF